RightsandWrongsgit/ARMTEC/modules/webform.md

 If you have a substantial use case requirement around forms, you will want to look at the [webform module;](https://www.drupal.org/project/webform) and its numerous additional components.
 This is probably one of the best documented series of modules in all of Drupal.
 [Get an overview here.](https://www.youtube.com/watch?v=VncMRSwjVto)

 As exciting and powerful as this webform module series is, there is a little 'watch out' gotcha associated with it.
 Remember, this is NOT your standard Drupal input form or a tweaked version of it like offered earlier.
 Rather, it is a form system first and it has the opportunity to interface with Drupal.
 On the incorporate it level, that is straight forward.
-On the 'get data out of the form and into standard Drupal fields' it is more challenging.
+On the get data out of the form and into standard Drupal 'fields' it is more challenging.
+Rather than fields, Webform stands separately by calling them 'elements'.
+The easiest way to wrap your head around this is to [watch this short video on setting up a simple form which demonstrates the use of elements to define what your form contains.](https://www.youtube.com/watch?v=fr3kTiYKNls)

 ### Webform base